 William is x-rayed and examined by Museum conservators in this charming blog post.

-A new display in gallery 107 commemorates the 100th anniversary of William's arrival at The Met.
+In 2017–18, a special display commemorated the 100th anniversary of William's arrival at The Met.

 Curator Isabel Stünkel reveals a little-known aspect of William the Hippo.

 In ancient Egypt, objects created with faience were considered magical.
 See this new essay from the Heilbrunn Timeline of Art History.

 Ancient Egyptians were fascinated by hippos.
 Learn more in a new essay from the Heilbrunn Timeline of Art History.

 Discover all the different sides of William.

 Meet other ancient Egyptian hippos on view at The Met.

 Read fun facts about hippos and follow the clues to find four more hippos at The Met.